slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Managing is delegating.
 A great manager is a great facilitator.
 Their responsibility is to make the team better.

-Hints:

-- A manager should answer two questions daily: «What is important to accomplish?» and «Where was I uncomfortable yesterday?» The speed at which you offload tasks determines your team’s speed.
-- Your productivity as a manager equals your team’s productivity.
+A manager should answer two questions daily: «What is important to accomplish?» and «Where was I uncomfortable yesterday?» The speed at which you offload tasks determines your team’s speed.
+Your productivity as a manager equals your team’s productivity.
 Sitting and making stuff isn’t productive.
 Prioritize your team’s output.
 You’re a communication hub and multiplier.
 Delegate what others can do; focus on what only you can.
-If you work for your people instead of pretending to be busy, what you accomplish today may not be visible yet—but it will be.
-- Spend one hour daily communicating with your team—everything will be OK.
+If you work for your people instead of pretending to be busy, what you accomplish today may not be visible yet, but it will be.
+Spend one hour daily communicating with your team and everything will be OK.

-- Instead of generalizing that «management is useless», say «bad management is counterproductive».
+Instead of generalizing that «management is useless», say «bad management is counterproductive».
 Many awful managers exist because capable people refuse the job.

-> *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
+> *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint enough to keep from meddling with them while they do it."
 -- Theodore Roosevelt [1858]*

 > *"Never tell people how to do things.
-Tell them what to do and they´will surprise you with their ingenuity."
+Tell them what to do and they will surprise you with their ingenuity."
 -- (general) George Patton [1885]*

 > *"Management is doing things right; leadership is doing the right things." (...)